zachpoblete/MouseToys/README.md

 # Notes

 I've only listed the coolest and most original features applicable to most people, but there's a lot more if you check out my individual script files!
-For instance, I have a lot of miscellaneous functions in `functions.ahk` that you might find useful.
+I have a lot of [functions](lib/functions.ahk) you might find useful.

 # License